2021 Festival Appeal

 From the Festival President

-The Festival Committee has set us a challenging goal to raise £5 million over the next six years.
+The Festival Committee has set us a challenging goal to raise £5million over the six years.
 However, this is not as daunting as it appears.
 If each of us, with our present membership numbers, contribute at least £500 over the Festival period, with Gift Aid Tax relief and other fundraising events this target is achievable.

 By making a minimum donation of £500 you will receive a Festival Jewel and I urge and encourage you to wear it with pride.
-There will be awards to recognise the achievement of Lodges, Bronze for an average of £500/member, Silver for an average of £800/member and Gold for an average of £1000/member.
+It is not too late to contribute; it can be a single donation or a covenant for £12 per month until the end of December 2023.
+Also, you can renew or extend expiring covenants for the same period.
+There will be awards to recognise the achievement of Lodges, Bronze for an average of £500/member, Silver for an average of £800/member and Gold for an average of £1,000/member.

 The funds raised will enable the RMBI to continue their vital work in delivering the highest standards of care to over 1,000 residents in its Homes and continue to expand its range of services provided.